hyphacoop/handbook/guides.md

 ## Managing Labels

-We have _synced repos_ configured that mirror all labels from the root `hyphacoop/organizing`, on each change to the root repo's labels.
+We have specific repos (known as _synced repos_ throughout this guide) configured to mirror all labels from the root `hyphacoop/organizing`, on each change to the root repo's labels.
-Though some of the below steps are more complicated than we'd ideally like, this is because the automation is cautious and won't delete in-use labels, so _nothing destructive will happen_.
+Though some of the below steps are more complicated than we'd ideally like, this is because the automation is cautious and won't delete _any_ in-use labels (regardless of open/closed state), so _nothing destructive will happen_.

 To **manage the list of _synced repos_** (e.g., ensuring a new repo starts having labels synced),